blade-01/blade-01/README.md

 ### Hi there 👋
-I go by the name Blade cuz #wesleysnipesgotnothingonme I'm a Frontend web developer, I find the backend stuff fascinating,I'm a member of DSC(Developer Students Club) UNILAG.
+I go by the name Blade cuz #wesleysnipesgotnothingonme I'm a Frontend web developer, I find the backend stuff fascinating, I'm a member of DSC(Developer Students Club) UNILAG.
 I'm also a Geoscientist in the making.
-I love being professional in all my dealings.
+I am professional, truthful and forthcoming in all my dealings.
-I love what I do and I try to beat my best performance.
+I love what I do and I try to beat my personal best